tqhuy2018/Casper-Kotlin-sdk/README.md

 JVM version 1.8
 ## Build and test

-The package can be built an tested from IntelliJ IDEA or from command line
+The package can be built an tested from IntelliJ IDEA

-### Build and test in IntelliJ IDEA

 Download the latest IntelliJ IDEA from https://www.jetbrains.com/idea/

 The SDK is developed with IntelliJ IDEA 2021.3.3 (Community Edition).
 Then a Community Edition is good enough to test the SDK.

 Download or clone the code from github,  then open it with IntelliJ IDEA.

-### Build and test in command line

 # Documentation for classes and methods